deoluoyinlola/deoluoyinlola/README.md

 [![Gmail Badge](https://img.shields.io/badge/-deoluoyinlola@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:deoluoyinlola@gmail.com)](mailto:deoluoyinlola@gmail.com)

-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/deoluoyinlola/)
+- 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/deoluoyinlola/)
 - Below are the some of repositories that I have worked on in my AWS/DevOps journey while learning different tools and services.

 | Repository Name | Description |